Grilled Teriyaki Hamburger

 Since teriyaki is the predominant flavor and is uniquely sweet, these burgers will pair well with things like grilled veggies, potatoes, and simple salads.
 I’ve listed some of my family’s favorite side dishes:

 - Easy homemade french fries with an easy fry sauce for dipping!

-- Crispy baked sweet potato fries with garlic aioli
+- Baked sweet potato fries with garlic aioli

 - Oven baked zucchini fries or simple steamed vegetables